 Climate change

 The climate has changed in the past and is currently changing as well.
 The main difference between historical climate change events and the climate change that is occurring nowadays, is that nowadays, the change of the climate is mainly caused by greenhouse gasses that are emitted by humans.
 This human-induced climate change is also known as anthropogenic climate change.
-The rate at which the climate is changing due to human activities appears to be way higher than historical climate change events.
+The rate at which the climate is changing due to human activities appears to be way higher than most historical climate change events.

 Conclusion